 * 15 to 20 different sized stars in the murals.
 This is what creates an incredible 3D look.

-* Paint (a good muralist should have this paint) that will glow for up to 12 hours (the smaller stars will *fade in about 3 to 4… and the larger stars will glow longer).
+* Paint that will glow for 8 - 10 hours (the smaller stars will fade in about 3 to 4... and the larger stars will glow longer).

-* The paint can be made to fluoresce under a black light for viewing during a movie.
-(Not as bright as street lights, like fiber optics are… but more natural looking like the stars at a drive-in movie.)
+* Our paint will fluoresce under a black light to make some stars visible during a movie.
+Not as bright as fiber optics, but more natural looking.

 * The mural actually changes the longer the lights are off.
 The mural will look one way when the lights are first turned out... and totally different 3 hours later.

-* Painted stars twinkle… naturally.
-Something about the paint, along with the rods and cones in your eyes, will have you swearing that the stars are really twinkling.
-(And they do)
+* The stars seem to twinkle... naturally.
+Something about the way the paint does its thing and also the Rods and Cones in your eyes will have you swearing that the stars are really twinkling… because they are!